nhooyr/ci/README.md

 It currently contains a script to format and lint generic repositories with my preferred settings and a script to test Go packages with my preferred settings.

+To use it copy the contents of the example directory to your repository.